19kmunz/a3-persistence/README.md

       This puts the instructions in laymans terms while also adding clarity to what will happen next.
 It also adds empahsis to the two methods by bolding the words and seperating it from the redirection information.
 It is shorter and clearer than before!
   - Designing:
+    4. Provide sufficient contrast between foreground and background: Turns out the default button color for pico.css does not provide enough contrast with its white text, along with captions being too light gray for white backgrounds!
+I have re-color schemed the page to brown with correct contrast ratios for all elements
-    4. Ensure that form elements include clearly associated labels: Previously, I did not have labels associated with the username and password field of the sign-in page.
+    5. Ensure that form elements include clearly associated labels: Previously, I did not have labels associated with the username and password field of the sign-in page.
 This has been fixed!
-    5. Provide easily identifiable feedback: Previously, on failed login, the user will simply be redirected to the login page.
+    6. Provide easily identifiable feedback: Previously, on failed login, the user will simply be redirected to the login page.
 This is not clear to what the user did wrong ADD
   - Developing: